Golden and finely crumbed, bursting with citrus and jeweled cranberries, this cranberry orange bundt cake is the best for the holiday season!

 - 1/8 tsp salt

-- Combine sugar and orange zest in a food processor and pulse for 1 minute; combine with butter in a large mixer bowl and beat on medium speed until pale and fluffy.
+- Combine sugar and orange zest in a food processor and pulse for 1 minute until zest is finely ground.
+Combine orange-sugar with butter in a large mixer bowl and beat on medium speed until pale and fluffy.
 Reduce speed to low and add eggs one at a time.
 Combine buttermilk, orange juice, and vanilla in a small bowl.
 Beat in flour mixture in three additions, alternating with buttermilk mixture (begin and end with flour mixture), just until incorporated.
 Toss cranberries with reserved flour mixture and gently fold into batter.

-- While the cake bakes, make the sugared cranberries.
-Place a wire rack over a parchment-lined baking sheet.
-Combine sugar and water in a small saucepan and bring to a simmer, stirring until the sugar is completely dissolved.
+- Make sugared cranberries: Place a wire rack over a parchment-lined baking sheet.
+Combine 2 tablespoons (25 g) sugar and water in a small saucepan and bring to a simmer, stirring until the sugar is completely dissolved.
 Add cranberries to the saucepan and coat completely in the simple syrup.
 Use a slotted spoon to transfer the cranberries to the wire rack.
 Separate the cranberries into a single layer, spaced 1-inch apart.
-Let dry for 1 hour, then roll the cranberries in sugar to coat.
+Let dry for 1 hour, then roll the cranberries in 1/4 cup (50 g) sugar to coat.
 Transfer to a clean baking sheet and let dry for 1 hour before using.

 Keywords: Cranberry, Orange, Bundt, Bundt Cake